mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * If your mouth feels very painful, your doctor will prescribe medicine for the pain.

 ### Living with a Low Platelet Count
-Platelets are little fragments of larger cells made in your bone marrow; they break off from these larger cells and flow through your bloodstream.
-They clump together to help stop bleeding.
-Because you will have a very low platelet count after your chemotherapy you and your caregiver will take special precautions:
+Platelets clump together to help stop bleeding.
+Because you will have a very low platelet count after your chemotherapy you will need to take special care to avoid cuts and strenuous activities that might cause bleeding.
+You need to take special care of your gums and mouth, because it's quite common for bleeding to start here.
+You and your caregiver will take these special precautions:

 * Avoid sharp objects such as a razors, scissors, and nail clippers.
-You should only shave using an electric razor/shaver and not a razor that has a blade
+You should only shave using an electric razor/shaver and not a razor that has a blade.
 * Do not have manicures, pedicures, waxes, electrolysis or tattoos
-* Do not have any dental work done
+* Do not have any dental work done.
-* Follow the guidelines on mouth care (above)
+* Follow the guidelines on mouth care (above).
-* Do not use rectal suppositories, enemas, or tampons
+* Do not use rectal suppositories, enemas, or tampons.
-* Do not take your temperature rectally
+* Do not take your temperature rectally.
-* Consider using stool softeners or laxatives if you are straining to have bowel movements
+* Consider using stool softeners or laxatives if you are straining to have bowel movements.
-* Avoid tight clothing or any clothing that you have to strain to put on or take off
+* Avoid tight clothing or any clothing that you have to strain to put on or take off.

 You should avoid any activity that may result in injury.
 This includes any: